Jia Mi

-Jia Mi (died 7 May 300), courtesy name Changyuan (Note: Jia Mi's courtesy name is written as Changshen (長深) in the Book of Jin due to Tang dynasty naming taboo, as the word "yuan (淵)" is the same as the one in the name of Tang's first emperor, Li Yuan (李淵).
-Lu Ji's poem "Reply to Jia Changyuan" (答贾长渊) was recorded in vol.24 of Wen Xuan; an annotation in the volume also cited the Book of Jin by Wang Yin as recording that Jia Mi's courtesy name was "Changyuan".), originally named Han Mi, was a Chinese politician of the Jin dynasty.
+Jia Mi (died 7 May 300 (Note: According to Sima Zhong's biography in Book of Jin, Jia Nanfeng was deposed as empress and her associates (including Jia Mi) were killed on the guisi day of the 4th month of the 1st year of the Yongkang era of his reign.
+This corresponds to 7 May 300 in the Julian calendar.)), courtesy name Changyuan (Note: Jia Mi's courtesy name is written as Changshen (長深) in the Book of Jin due to Tang dynasty naming taboo, as the word "yuan" (淵) is the same as the name of Tang's first emperor, Li Yuan (李淵).
+Lu Ji's poem "Reply to Jia Changyuan" (答贾长渊) was recorded in vol.24 of Wen Xuan; an annotation in the volume also cited the Book of Jin by Wang Yin, which indicated that Jia Mi's courtesy name was "Changyuan".), originally named Han Mi, was a Chinese politician of the Jin dynasty.
 He was the grandson of the Jin minister Jia Chong and nephew of Jin's de facto ruler between 291 and 300, Jia Nanfeng.
 Jia Mi was trusted with state affair by his aunt throughout her regency and wielded much influence over the Jin court.
 He was an extravagant minister, and under him, the Jin court became increasingly corrupted.
 Between 299 and 300, Jia Mi pushed his aunt for the removal and later execution of the Crown Prince, Sima Yu, a decision that would lead to the Jia clan's downfall.
 In May 300, Jia Mi was killed during Sima Lun's coup d'état.